-Throughout the history of Fontfabric, we’ve always tried to enrich the typographic lineage by developing original concepts and experimenting with them in search of refined design and better functionality.
+Throughout the history of the Fontfabric font foundry, we’ve always tried to enrich the typographic lineage by developing original concepts and experimenting with them in search of refined design and better functionality.
 This is how the trademark ‘Rust’ series began in 2014, with the aim of transforming some of our most successful fonts by adding an authentic vintage quality combined with a distinct handcrafted look and an assortment of extra features to boot.

 After giving Nexa Rust, Intro Rust, and Zing Rust their makeovers, earlier this year we set our sights on Panton, intent on expanding its scope by adding a smooth and stylish Script version to the package.

 Panton to Rust

 The original Panton’s soft and circular forms meant that for Panton Rust, our team had to redo each individual character by working on particular details, such as the shape of the counter on the letter ‘A’ below.
 This process was followed by a period of significant testing and optimization, after which we selected the final texture to be applied onto the symbols.

 Flavor & Grunge